ERP! ERP! How do I love thee? Let me Count the Ways: A Robust Materials Resource Planning ( MRP ) Engine

 Using the Fulfillment Workbench, you can manage inventory for all three sources of demand: Sales Orders, Jobs, and Transfer Orders (inventory coming from another inter-company location).
 The Fulfillment Workbench provides additional functionality, like Cross-Docking, sorting by priorities, allocation templates, and many more.
 By utilizing this incredibly useful tool, managing your inventory supply becomes a much less complicated task, and helps make for satisfied customers and efficient manufacturing personnel.

 Do you have more questions on Epicor’s Fulfillment Workbench or want to learn more about the product?
+Contact us.
+For more tips from our Epicor consulting team, download one of our white papers on Part Setup:

 It’s a curse of those that are technologically inclined to focus on the technical needs of clients.
 Makes sense.
 After all, isn’t that why we consultants are hired?
 To take these technical skills, that we’ve worked hard to acquire, and find technical solutions to complex problems that are typically beyond the scope of a client’s internal employees?